stephenredfield/InstructorResources/ProctoredExams_OLD_ProctorU.md

 #### Major Connectivity Loss

-If a student's connection drops for a significant amount of time, you may hear about it from the student, and it may show up in the Proctorio flags.
-Unfortunately, there is a massive grey area in what is considered significant and potentially malicious, and your students may have lost time for various reasons without you ever hearing about it.
+If a student's connection drops for a significant amount of time, you may hear about it in an incident report.
+Unfortunately, there is a massive grey area in what is considered significant enough to require a report, and your students may have lost time for various reasons without you ever hearing about it, especially if the student doesn't complain to their proctor.
 If you do hear about it, there are a number of ways to handle this, and whichever you pick is up to you.

 - **Full or Partial Exam Retake**
 To allow this, add an attempt in Canvas and ensure the student's Assignment window includes enough time for them to reschedule the exam.
 You'll also have to notify their proctor.
 In general you can message eCampus Testing (ecampustesting@oregonstate.edu) to notify them of the retake and extension, so they can communicate that information to the student's proctor.
 If the student's Proctor is ProctorU, you can also directly message them (passwords@proctoru.com) 24/7 to expedite matters.